 This is the main tour on offer throughout the year.
 The guided tour takes visitors through some of the most beautiful rooms in the castle, such as the smoking room, dining room, and library.
 It also gives visitors the opportunity to see many of the family paintings of the Schwarzenbergs.
 The tour takes about 1 hour.

 Tour B – Private Rooms

-Tour B is available at more popular times in the year (i.e. the summer holidays).
-The guided tour focuses more on the final years of the Schwarzenberg’s time in the castle, and their love of hunting.
+Tour B is available at more popular times of the year (i.e., the summer holidays).
+The guided tour focuses more on the final years of Schwarzenberg’s time in the castle and their love of hunting.
 Visit the hunting dining room, bedroom, and servant room, and more.
 The tour takes just under 1 hour.

 Hluboka Tour C – Chateau Kitchen